ajrazander/hardware/README.md

 ### Want to try it yourself?
-Please contact me and request permission before using any of the designs above per the licensing agreement.
+I'm happy to see this work be used, so please contact me and request permission before using any of the designs above per the licensing agreement.